Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 So that's why sometimes you fly overseas, you go,

-what the fuck are we going this way?
+well the fuck are we going this way.

-as I do, while I watch a film when I can watch where we are,
+Why watch a film when I can watch where we are?

 Yeah.